-Lesley Bowles Chief Officer Communities and Business October 2017
+Lesley Bowles Chief Officer Communities and Business November 2017

-Communities and Business - September 2017 Commentary
+Communities and Business - October 2017 Commentary

-Service Variance to date £000 Forecast annual variance £000 Explanation of variance and action planned (including changes from previous month) Investment Strategy Properties (46) (19) This favourably revised forecast takes into account additional income from Pembroke Road and Sevenoaks High Street properties.
+Service Variance to Date £000 Forecast Annual Variance £000 Explanation of Variance and Action Planned (including changes from previous month) Investment Strategy Properties (30) This favourably revised forecast takes into account additional income from Pembroke Road, Sevenoaks High Street and updated rent on Suffolk House.
 It also caters for some voids during the course of the year.

-Lesley Bowles Chief Officer Communities and Business October 2017
+Lesley Bowles Chief Officer Communities and Business November 2017

-Corporate Services- September 2017 Commentary
+Corporate Services- October 2017 Commentary

-Service Variance to date £000 Forecast annual variance £000 Explanation of variance and action planned (including changes from previous month) Asset Maintenance IT (76) Spend as per 10 year asset maintenance plan - surplus to IT Asset Maintenance reserve at year end as agreed.
-Elections 15 The final accounts have been submitted to the Electoral Claims Unit however the balance for the costs of the Parliamentary General Election in June 2017 has not yet been received.
-Register of Electors (29) Resource required for electoral registration currently under review.
+Service Variance to Date £000 Forecast Annual Variance £000 Explanation of Variance and Action Planned (including changes from previous month) Elections 15 The final accounts have been submitted to the Electoral Claims Unit, however the balance for the costs of the Parliamentary General Election in June 2017 has not yet been received.
+Register of Electors (18) Resource required for electoral registration currently under review.
 Additional resource likely to be sought in Q4 2017/18.
-Land Charges 37 48 Challenging income target unlikely to be met.
-Administrative Exp - Human Resources 34 Current overspend due to external advice.
-Support - Contact Centre (18) Underspend due to staff turnover, vacant posts in the process of being filled.
+Land Charges 45 74 Challenging income target unlikely to be met.
+Administrative Expenses Human Resources 35 Current overspend due to external advice.
+Support - Contact Centre (12) Underspend due to staff turnover, vacant posts in the process of being filled.
+Support- Human Resources 11 Spend on Corporate Training initiatives offset by underspend on local training budgets.
 Salaries (18) Underspend due to staff turnover, vacant posts in the process of being filled.

 Contribution towards IT Development costs due to be met from savings elsewhere.
-Further costs likely for external HR advice
+Further costs likely for external HR advice Land Charges income continues below expected target.
+Current charging scales to be reviewed.
+Jim Carrington-West

-Jim Carrington-West Chief Officer - Corporate Services October 2017
+Chief Officer - Corporate Services November 2017

-Environmental and Operational Services - September 2017 Commentary
+Environmental and Operational Services - October 2017 Commentary

-Service Variance to date £000 Forecast Annual Variance £000 Explanation of variance and action planned (including changes from previous month) Asset Maintenance Argyle Rd (33) Planned maintenance programme being prepared.
-Asset Maintenance Hever Road 14 Works recently completed to drainage.
-Car Parks 44 (63) Income £33,000 above profile offset by £54,000 spent on equipment purchased (P&D Machines) for new Bradbourne Car Park.
+Service Variance to Date £000 Forecast Annual Variance £000 Explanation of Variance and Action Planned (including changes from previous month) Asset Maintenance Argyle Rd (23) Planned Maintenance Programme prepared; works to be prioritised by SMT.
+Asset Maintenance Direct Services 16 7 Works undertaken to electrics and high hedges; further works necessary later in the year.
+Asset Maintenance Hever Road 13 Works recently completed to drainage.
+Car Parks 26 (63) Income £36,000 above profile offset by £54,000 spent on equipment purchased (P&D Machines) for new Bradbourne Car Park.
 Favourable income forecast reflects additional Income from new Bradbourne spaces.
-NNDR bill for Sennocke to be refunded.
-Car Parking - On Street (51) Income currently £86,000 above profile.
+New Blighs Car Park rental paid to Dec 2017.
+NNDR bill for Sennocke now refunded.
+Car Parking - On Street (63) Income currently £95,000 above profile.
 Areas for expenditure identified to support parking plans.
+EH Commercial 14 Use of Contractors for Food Hygiene inspections to cover for vacancies.
+Barrister fees to be recovered.
 EH Environmental Protection 15 10 All LAPPC Inspections completed and fees paid.
 There will be a £10,000 shortfall in income due to number of premises registered.
-Estates Mgt Buildings 11 30 Rates have been paid for Meeting Point building in Swanley.
+Estate Mgt - Buildings 11 30 Rates paid for Meeting Point Building in Swanley.
 Rates will continue to be due until building demolished.
-Kent Resource Partnership (217) All partner Authorities now billed for their annual contribution to cover all expenditure in the year.
-Licensing Partnership Hub - Trading (39) Surplus on account mainly due to Manager and other vacancies in Licensing Team.
-Any surplus at year end shared between Partners or held in reserve for future expenditure requirements.
-Agreed at Licensing Partnership Board to be held for future requirements.
-Parks Rural 29 Coppicing works continue in Farningham Wood.
-Income to be recovered by sale of timber felled.
-Works carried out in Shoreham and Andrews Wood.
+Estates Mgt - Grounds 10 10 Essential tree work not included for in maintenance budget.
+Kent Resource Partnership (62) All partner Authorities now billed for their annual contribution to cover all expenditure in the year.